sprisa/west/README.md

 Adding our two devices will complete the mesh network.

 On each device, `home` and `api` in our case, run `west start` and pass in that secret token you saved.

-TODO: Fix the api url in the jwt
-TODO: Also need certs / cert-manager for securing the api with https

 ```sh
 # Less secure as your shell will save you private token in history